huaweicloud/terraform-provider-telefonicaopencloud/website/docs/index.html.markdown

   variable is used.
 You must also set `username` to the Swauth/Swift username such as `username:project`.
 Set the `password` to the Swauth/Swift key.
   Finally, set `auth_url` as the location of the Swift service.
-Note that this will only work when used with the OpenStack Object Storage resources.
+Note that this will only work when used with the TelefonicaOpenCloud Object Storage resources.

 * `use_octavia` - (Optional) If set to `true`, API requests will go the Load Balancer service (Octavia) instead of the Networking service (Neutron).